openbaton/docs/docs/vnfm-generic.md

 The STOP lifecycle event is meant to just stop the VNF service and afterward be able to start it again.
 The TERMINATE lifecycle event deletes the virtual resources from the PoP.
 As for VM's deployment, VM's termination is done by the NFVO.
 Specific scripts can be run before termination by putting them under the TERMINATE lifecycle event.

+##### Resume NetworkServiceRecord

+The EMS executes scripts in the VNFCInstance for each lifecycle event.
+If any failure occurs while executing an erroneous script, Generic VNFManager is capable of resuming the failed NetworkServiceRecord from the last executed script.
+The NFVO supports update of scripts contained in the vnfpackage.
+Once updated, the EMS copies the script to the VNFCInstance, and the Generic VNFManager can resume execution from the failed script in the event and continue to the remaining lifecycle events.
+![Sequence Diagram Generic - Resume][generic-resume-seq-dg]

 <!---
 References